mjordan/islandora_repository_reports/README.md

 Or a bar chart, like this one:

 ![Random bar chart](docs/images/random_bar.png)

-Even though the focus of this module is graphical reports, some reports, such as RDF field mappings, are in tabluar form.

 All reports allow the user to "Generate a CSV file of this data" by checking a box before clicking on the "Go" button.
 If this box is checked, a link to download the CSV file will appear.